 - Pencils, laptop computers, mobile devices on silent settings, and digital cameras with the flash turned off are allowed in the research room.
 Lockers are provided for researchers’ other personal belongings, including cases for laptops and digital cameras.
 Complimentary pencils and note paper are available in the research room.

 - Collections materials must be requested for use at least 5 business days in advance.
 Staff are not able to retrieve items during researcher visits.

 - Children under the age of 14 must be accompanied by a registered adult.

 - Closed-circuit cameras are in operation throughout the building at all times.

 Checking Out & Making Copies

 - A small number of materials in the North Carolina Collection circulate and can be checked out or requested via Interlibrary Lending (ILL).
-Additionally, all microfilm in the Southern Historical Collection and University Archives may be requested via ILL.

 - Researchers on site are encouraged to use digital cameras (including smart phones) without flash to duplicate materials in the research room.
 Researchers may use their own camera or borrow one from the reference desk.
 Researchers may not use portable scanners in the research room.
 Please note that some restricted materials may not be photographed or reproduced in any way.

 - Researchers using microfilm materials have the option of requesting digital or paper copies.
 Digital copying from microfilm is free, and paper copies cost $0.25 per page.
 Staff members at the reference desks are happy to assist with both digital and paper copying requests.